david115599/RoverWing/docs/index.rst

 ..
 Note::
-   TO avoid inteferference, it is recommended to place the magnetometer at least 15 cm (6 in) away from the  motors and other electronics.
+   TO avoid interference, it is recommended to place the magnetometer at least 15 cm (6 in) away from the  motors and other electronics.
-   A GPS+compass sensor with a stand intended for quadcopters would work well.
+   A GPS+compass sensor with a stand intended for quadcopters should work well.

 Additional I2C ports